 Roasted Brussels Sprouts

 The roasted Brussels sprouts were the surprise hit – guests politely took one or two to taste but I am pretty certain most had very low expectations.
 All around the table were murmurs of approval … hmm, these are pretty good!
 Actually, they are pretty good.
 Pretty great if you ask my 4-year-olds.
 The roasted Brussels sprouts are so easy and I got the basics of this recipe from the November issue of the North Carolina Our State magazine.

 1/2 cup peanuts, shelled

 Preheat your oven to 450.
-Toss brussel sprouts with a little bit of olive oil.
+Toss Brussels sprouts with a little bit of olive oil.
 Spread on a cookie sheet.
 Season with sea salt and pepper.
 Roast for about 25 to 35 minutes – turn them over about halfway through the cooking time.
 Meanwhile, heat a large skillet over high heat.
 Add the peanuts and cook them until you can smell them!
 (I bought some cajun roasted peanuts at our local farmers market and they worked really well in this recipe.)
 Only cook the peanuts for a few minutes.
 Remove from the pan.
 Add the bacon to the pan and cook until crisp.
 Rough chop the peanuts and the bacon.
-Toss with roasted brussel sprouts and serve.
+Toss with roasted Brussels sprouts and serve.

 Maple Porter Whipped Sweet Potatoes